mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

             yield key
 ```

-Right so that's quite a lot of code all at once, so let's break it down a bit.
+That's quite a lot of code all at once, so let's break it down a bit.
 First, the class extends `MutableMapping` which is an abstract base class in the `collections` module.
 The ABC gives us the ability to make this class act just like a `dict` object.
 All we have to do is provide `__getitem__`, `__setitem__`, `__delitem__`, and `__iter__` methods and all other dictionary methods like `pop`, or `values` work on our behalf.
 Here, we're just wrapping an inner dictionary called `domains`.

-The thing to note about our `__getitem__` method is that it acts very similar to a `defaultdict`, that is if you try to fetch a key that is not in the mapping, then it generates fake data on your behalf.
+The thing to note about our `__getitem__` method is that it acts very similar to a `defaultdict`, that is if you try to fetch a key that is not in the mapping, it generates fake data on your behalf.
 This way, any domains that we don't have in our whitelist or mapping will automatically be anonymized.

 Next, we want to be able to `load` and `dump` this data to a JSON file on disk, that way we can maintain our mapping between anonymization runs.
-The `load` method is fairly straight forward, it just takes an open file-like object and parses it uses the `json` module, and instantiates the domain mapping and returns it.
+The `load` method is fairly straight forward: it takes an open file-like object, parses it using the `json` module, instantiates the domain mapping, and returns it.
 The `dump` method is a bit more complex, it has to break down the whitelist and mapping into separate objects, so that we can easily modify the data on disk if needed.
 Together, these methods will allow you to load and save your mapping into a JSON file that will look similar to:

 ```json
 {